 (1) Motion Required.
-A party may obtain an order authorizing the sale of estate property free and clear of liens or other interests by filing and serving a motion on the debtor, trustee, any committee appointed in the case, the United States trustee, and all parties with an interest in the property or directly affected by the proposed sale.
+A party may obtain an order authorizing the sale of estate property free and clear of liens or other interests by filing and serving it on the trustee, the United States Trustee, any party claiming an interest in the subject property or directly affected by the proposed sale, and all parties entitled to notice under Bankruptcy Rule 2002 (Bankruptcy Rule 2002(h) applies to all chapter 7, 12, and 13 cases).
 Unless the court orders otherwise, the motion must provide that liens and other interests will attach to the proceeds of the sale.
 The motion must attach a cover sheet substantially conforming to the local form (Cover Sheet - Motion to Sell Property), must identify the name and address of each lienholder and any other party whose property rights are affected by the proposed sale, and must identify on the cover sheet the basis for compliance with § 363(f).
 In addition to the information on the cover sheet, the motion must include, immediately below the caption, the statement: "THIS MOTION AFFECTS THE PROPERTY RIGHTS OF..." with the name of each holder of a lien or other interest whose property rights are affected.